atet/raspberrypi/README.md

 ## Why Raspberry Pi?

-* **_Trust me on this one_**: There's a huge difference in your experience of learning something when the brand has sold 10+ million computers vs. a less-known (cheaper?) alternative that has only thousands of customers
+* **_Trust me on this one_**: There's a huge difference in your learning experience when the brand you're working with has sold 10+ million computers vs. lesser-known alternatives that may be a bit cheaper
 * With a larger userbase, bugs get fixed quicker, there's reliable community and official support, you can expect timely updates, etc.
-* The Raspberry Pi Zero is relatively inexpensive but is not going to host the next Twitter; this brand has other more powerful and more expensive computers if you need the horsepower
+* The Raspberry Pi Zero is amazing for its price point, [but it's not going to play Crysis](https://en.wikipedia.org/wiki/Crysis_(video_game)#Legacy); this brand has other more powerful and more expensive computers if you need the horsepower

 > [![.img/wrpa.png](.img/wrpa.png)](#nolink)
 >